What does John 6:16 mean?

 Verse Commentary:

-Jesus' feeding of more than five thousand people (John 6:9-14) is the only miracle recorded in all four Gospels.
+Jesus' feeding of more than five thousand people (John 6:9–14; Matthew 14:21) is the only miracle recorded in all four Gospels.
 That provides additional context for the incident described here in the gospel of John.
-The disciples are sailing to the other side of the Sea of Galilee specifically according to the instructions of Jesus (Mark 6:45).
-They are not disobeying Him, nor are they making an unwise assumption about His will.
+The disciples are sailing to the other side of the Sea of Galilee at the direct command of Jesus (Mark 6:45).
+They are obeying Him.
+They are not misinterpreting His will.
 Jesus told them to get into a boat and head across the water.
 This is an important lesson about the nature of trials and hardships: not all suffering is the result of disobedience.
 In fact, sometimes obedience leads us directly into a storm.

 Verse Context: